 - The Office of Multicultural Student Affairs maintains the University’s Campus Climate reporting options and encourages all students, faculty, and staff to share any concerns about the campus climate that impact the living and learning environment.

-- In addition to the antiracism commitment of each member of Ohio Wesleyan’s senior leadership team, Dawn Chisebe serves as the University’s interim chief diversity officer and Jason Timpson as director of the Office of Multicultural Student Affairs.
+- In addition to the antiracism commitment of each member of Ohio Wesleyan’s senior leadership team, Dawn Chisebe serves as the University’s interim chief diversity officer and Jason Timpson as director of the Office of Multicultural Student Affairs (OMSA).
 Dawn and Jason are providing important leadership in all of this DEI and antiracism work, including increasing diversity-focused student programming in OMSA and other departments, and increasing support of student advocacy.

 Department of Public Safety